Giants vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Thairo Estrada and the San Francisco Giants will hit the field at Oracle Park against the Seattle Mariners and Julio Rodriguez on Monday.
+The Seattle Mariners will look to J.P.
+Crawford for continued offensive production when they take the field against J.D.
+Davis and the San Francisco Giants on Tuesday, in the second game of a three-game series at Oracle Park.

-Bookmakers list the Giants as -140 moneyline favorites, while giving the underdog Mariners +115 moneyline odds.
-The over/under is 7.5 runs for this game.
+Bookmakers list the Giants as -130 favorites on the moneyline, while giving the underdog Mariners +105 moneyline odds to win.
+The over/under is 7 runs for the matchup (with +100 odds to go over and -120 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.